 - Calculate Dividend Payments: Dividends should be allocated to shareholders based on their ownership percentage, determined by the number and class of shares they hold as per the company’s articles of association.

 - Issue Dividend Vouchers: For each dividend payment, the company must issue a dividend voucher to the shareholder.
-This voucher includes company details, date of issue, shareholder’s name and address, shareclass, dividend amount and the signature of the authorized officer.
+This voucher includes company details, date of issue, shareholder’s name and address, shareclass, dividend amount and the signature of the authorised officer.

 - Record Keeping: Minutes of meetings where dividends are declared must be properly recorded and retained for legal compliance, usually for at least 10 years.
 The company must also record the dividend as a liability in its accounting records.